isabella232/Unity-Simulation-Docs/doc/data-transfer.md

 Finally, click **“Create”** and your bucket should be ready in a moment.

 #### Grant Permission
-USim needs write permission to your bucket before it can transfer any data.
-Following these steps to grant permission.
+There are 2 service accounts need to access your destination bucket.
+Follow these steps to grant permissions.

 1. Click the bucket you just created and choose the “Permissions” tab